Kaluza–Klein theory: Kaluza's hypothesis for the matter stress–energy tensor

 where $\rho$ is a density, and the length element $ds$ is as defined above.

 Then the spacetime component gives a typical "dust" stress–energy tensor:

 The mixed component provides a 4-current source for the Maxwell equations:

-Just as the five-dimensional metric comprises the 4-D metric framed by the electromagnetic vector potential, the 5-dimensional stress–energy tensor comprises the 4-D stress–energy tensor framed by the vector 4-current.
+Just as the five-dimensional metric comprises the four-dimensional metric framed by the electromagnetic vector potential, the five-dimensional stress–energy tensor comprises the four-dimensional stress–energy tensor framed by the vector 4-current.

 Quantum interpretation of Klein

 Kaluza's original hypothesis was purely classical and extended discoveries of general relativity.
-By the time of Klein's contribution, the discoveries of Heisenberg, Schrödinger, and de Broglie were receiving a lot of attention.
+By the time of Klein's contribution, the discoveries of Heisenberg, Schrödinger, and Louis de Broglie were receiving a lot of attention.
 Klein's Nature article suggested that the fifth dimension is closed and periodic, and that the identification of electric charge with motion in the fifth dimension can be interpreted as standing waves of wavelength $\lambda^5$, much like the electrons around a nucleus in the Bohr model of the atom.
 The quantization of electric charge could then be nicely understood in terms of integer multiples of fifth-dimensional momentum.
 Combining the previous Kaluza result for $U^5$ in terms of electric charge, and a de Broglie relation for momentum $p^5 = h/\lambda^5$, Klein obtained an expression for the 0th mode of such waves:

 where $h$ is the Planck constant.
 Klein found that $\lambda^5 \sim 10^{-30}$ cm, and thereby an explanation for the cylinder condition in this small value.